 Matthew Peddie, from member station WMFE, explains why.

 MATTHEW PEDDIE, BYLINE: A one-day pass to the Magic Kingdom now costs $95 - compared to $90 for entrance to its other parks: Epcot, Animal Kingdom or Hollywood Studios.

 The president's administration has plenty to occupy it here at home.
 The director of the National Security Agency was on Capitol Hill yesterday, defending the surveillance program that's received so much attention in recent in recent days.
 General Keith Alexander told the House Intelligence Committee that the NSA programs in question have stopped dozens of terrorist attacks, here and abroad.
 Here's NPR's Ailsa Chang.

 Let's go next to California, where the largest public works project in the history of that state is running over budget, over time, and has lost the public's confidence.
 The new eastern span of the San Francisco-Oakland Bay Bridge, with a price tag of $6.4 billion, was scheduled to open on Labor Day.
 There's still time, but that deadline is in doubt, as questions are raised about safety.

-It's MORNING EDITION from NPR News.
+It's Wednesday and it's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

 DAVID GREENE, HOST: